Kdub91712/portfolio/README.md

 portfolio
 =========

-My name is Kevin Wilson and I've been working for DialogTech (formerly Ifbyphone) for 4+ years (3 as a Customer Engineer).
+My name is Kevin Wilson and I worked for DialogTech (formerly Ifbyphone) for 8.5 years (6 as a Software Engineer).
 My development experience consists of the following:

 <b>Code:</b>
 <br><br>